-According to World Health Organization (2021), Leukemia is the most common type of childhood cancer.
-Survival rates have reached over 90% due to the establishment of intense chemotherapy regimens and enhanced supportive care.
-The global annual incidence of Acute Lymphoblastic Leukemia (ALL) is three per 100,000 children less than 15 year.
-In the United States, the annual of new cases of ALL was 5,930 and the mortality rate was 1,500 for both sexes.
-In Egypt, childhood leukemia is the most common childhood malignancy; it represents 33.2 % of all childhood malignancy.
-The total new cases of leukemia were 4,314 and the total mortality rate was 3,752.
+According to World Health Organization (2021), Leukemia is the most common type of nonage cancer.
+Survival rates have reached over 90 % due to the establishment of violent chemotherapy rules and enhanced probative care.
+The global periodic prevalence of Acute Lymphoblastic Leukemia (ALL) is three per 100,000 children lower than 15 years.
+In the United States, the periodic of new cases of ALL was 5,930 and the mortality rate was 1,500 for both sexes.
+In Egypt, childhood leukemia is the most common childhood cancer; it represents 33.2% of all childhood malignancies.
+The complete new cases of leukemia were 4,314 and the full mortality rate was 3,752.
 (National Cancer Institute, 2019).

-Parents of children with leukemia are key members of their children's health teams and serve as the primary nurse for them.
+Parents of children with leukemia are key members of their children's health teams and serve as their primary nurse for them.
 They may face greater challenges in caring for their children than ordinary parents such as increased therapy expenditures and child care difficulties due to a scarcity of clinical resources and governmental support as well as their socioeconomic status.
-These issues may have an adverse effect on child care and increase parents stress and affect their quality of life.
+These issues may have an adverse effect on child care and increase parent's stress and affect their quality of life.